 Pullen Lab Research

-We are interested in cell biology questions that have translational importance to diseases and medicine.
+We are interested in cell biology questions that have translational importance for diseases and medicine, especially for complementary and integrative health practices already in use by many people.
 Generally, we can be characterized as stuyding inflammation, whether this is allergy, wound healing, or cancer.
 A lot of the cells and mechanisms we study are effectors of the interactions between innate and adaptive immunity.

 We are currently working on the following: